 Hybris Integration

 The architecture is similar to the one I described for the hybris/Facebook Messenger integration.
-There is a component that is basically a web service server to process the requests from bot framework.
+There is a component that is basically a web service server used to process the requests from the bot framework.
 I will refer to it as Bot Server.
-The main tasks of this piece of the software are processing user input and sending the automated replies back to the user are key responsibilities of this module.
-So in its simplest form, it may work completely independent from any other resources, such as hybris e-commerce storefront or employee-facing components (Cockpits).
-There are two types of integration:
+The main tasks of this piece of software are processing user input and sending automated replies back to the user.
+So, in its simplest form, it may work completely independently from any other resources, such as a hybris e-commerce storefront or employee-facing components, such as Cockpits.

 Microsoft LUIS – natural language parser